klabhub/mslurm/README.md

 - **startupDirectory:** The folder where Matlab will start (this could be a place where your startup.m and pathdef.m live).
 - **workingDirectory:** The folder where the jobs will execute.
 If left unspecified (""), this will use a subfolder of the remoteStorage folder created spefically for the job.
 - **addPath:** A string array specifying the path(s) that should be included on the cluster.
 This  will be passed to addpath() on the cluster.
-- **batchOptions:** A cell array of parameter/value pairs that are passed verbatim to the slurm sbatch command.
+- **sbatchOptions:** A cell array of parameter/value pairs that are passed verbatim to the slurm sbatch command.
 See the [man page for sbatch for all options](https://slurm.schedmd.com/sbatch.html).
 These options are key to requesting the right kind of compute nodes for your job.
 - **runOptions:** A string that is passed verbatim to the ```srun``` command.
 You probably do not need this, but see the [man page](https://slurm.schedmd.com/srun.html) for valid options.
 - **env:** A string array with environment variables.
 These are read from the environment on the client and set on the cluster.
 To set a specific value that differs from the value set on the client, use "VAR=VALUE".